 |v2.6.0||View template files|

-You can edit these files in an upgrade-safe way using overrides.
-Copy it into a directory within your theme named /woocommerce, keeping the same file structure but removing the /templates/ subdirectory.
+Edit files in an upgrade-safe way using overrides.
+Copy the template into a directory within your theme named

 The copied file will now override the WooCommerce default template file.

 Warning: Do not edit these files within the core plugin itself as they are overwritten during the upgrade process and any customizations will be lost.
 For more detailed information, see Fixing Outdated WooCommerce Templates.

 If you are a theme developer or using a theme with custom templates, you must declare WooCommerce theme support using the